7 Tips for Prolonging the Lifespan of Home Electrical Appliances

 There are air filters fitted into your HVAC system which should be kept clean.
 Blocked filters will cause your AC to work inefficiently and you may find yourself in need of AC repair services sooner than you think.
 An HVAC system's filters should be cleaned twice a year, in the fall and the spring.

 Do not Postpone Calling In a Technician

 Home electrical appliances may show signs of things starting to go wrong while they are still working fine.
-If you hear a strange noise, if there's a small leak, if the AC takes longer to cool the room or if there is any other such sign, call in a professional tech.
+If you hear strange noises, if there's a small leak, if the AC takes longer to cool the room or any other such sign, call in a professional tech.

 Power Supply Irregularities